Antonimason/Blog-Viajeros/README.md

 <h2>Introduction</h2>
-<p>This has been my first project with the intention of learning how to develop a website with html and css.
+<p>This has been my first project with the intention of learning how to develop a website with HTML and CSS.

 By making this page I learned the following:

-- Structuring html.
+- Structuring HTML.
 - Using its tags at a basic level.
 - Operating different index.html.
 - Using css selectors and properties.